 Although the work is no longer accepted as uncontroversial, much of the terminology to describe manuscripts still derives from it.
-This is best shown by means of an analysis of Denis Muzerelle's Vocabulaire Codicologique: Répertoire méthodique des termes français relatifs aux manuscrits avec leurs équivalents en anglais, italien, espagnol by Denis Muzerelle.
+This is best shown by means of an analysis of Denis Muzerelle's Vocabulaire codicologique.
 This is one of the most authoritative guides to manuscript terminology, and almost universally used and cited by medievalists.
-In the chapter 'Tradition du texte', Muzerelle defines the five most common terms to describe medieval manuscripts: copy, witness, recension, variant and version.
+In the chapter "Tradition du texte," Muzerelle defines the five most common terms to describe medieval manuscripts: copy, witness, recension, variant, and version.
 Each of these terms is shown to define a relation between manuscript and work.

-First of all, a copy is defined as "exemplaire dont le texte a été reproduit d'un autre", which can be translated as "a manuscript the texte of which is reproduced in another manuscript", or "every manuscript that presents the same texte".
+First of all, a copy is defined as "exemplaire dont le texte a été reproduit d'un autre", which may be translated as, "a manuscript, the texte of which is reproduced in another manuscript," or "every manuscript that presents the same texte."
 Unfortunately, the exact meaning of the texte remains unclear.
-It does not seem to refer to a text in its most basic sense as a series of words and punctuation marks in a particular order, as both New Philologists and Lachmannians subscribe to
+It does not seem to refer to a text in its most basic sense as a series of words and punctuation marks in a particular order, as both New Philologists and Lachmannians subscribe to the notion that scribes always commit errors and/or make conscious changes when they are copying a text.
+Therefore, a copy of a text in the sense of a medieval xerox or facsimile is virtually impossible.
+As a result, we have to interpret the definition in the Vocabulaire codicologique as "every manuscript that presents the same work."
+This means that the copy is defined in terms of its relationship to a work.
+Yet in view of the fundamental problems to define a work, it is hard to pin down what it means for two manuscripts to do so.